Sreno1/suds/full-stack/cloud-computing.md

 ## Essential Characteristics of Cloud Computing

+### On Demand Self-Service access

-1. \#on-demand #self-service access all day, every day except for an outage or security breach.
+- all day, every day except for an outage or security breach.
 "Available without Exceptions". i.e. 24-hour ATM, vending machine, regardless of holidays, weekends, etc.
 2. \#Broad-Network-Access
    - Cloud computing resources can be accessed through the network